Ohio State University Logo

 The Ohio State University Logo Seal

-The seal has two classic forms at once – around one in the form of a rondel and a triangular one in the form of a shield.
-The central part is occupied by an open book, surrounded by a white hoop; at the bottom, there is a leaf of the buckeye tree (Aesculus glabra), the mascot of the Ohio State.
+The seal has two classic forms at once: a rondel and a shield.
+The central part is occupied by an open book, surrounded by a white hoop; at the bottom is a leaf of the buckeye tree (Aesculus glabra), the mascot of Ohio State.
 They are placed on a striped board lined with vertical stripes.
 Above is the year of the university’s foundation; below are two ribbons, and the Latin dictum “DISCIPLINA IN CIVITATEM” with two large “T” is shown.
 On the wide outer strip, the full name of the educational institution and the city where it is based is written.
 A twisted rope runs along the edge of the coat of arms.

-The text part of the emblem consists of a detailed name of the university, emphasizing the words “OHIO STATE,” which look larger than the rest.
-The top line (there are four of them) contains the article “THE,” where there is a period between each of the three letters.
+The text part of the emblem features a detailed university name, with the words “OHIO STATE” set in larger type than the rest.
+The top line (four) contains the article “THE,” with a period between the three letters.
 The bottom row is occupied by the inscription “UNIVERSITY.”
-Although it is in uppercase, it is done in small characters.
+Although it is in uppercase, it is written in lowercase.
 The name is painted white and placed in a burgundy square with sharp corners and straight lines.
-The font is a classic typeface with serifs.
-In the word “STATE,” all letters are combined: “ST” and “TE” – at the top, “A” – at the bottom.
+The font is a classic serif typeface.
+In the word “STATE,” all letters are combined: “ST” and “TE” at the top, and “A” at the bottom.

 Font and Colors